mbr/flask-kvsession/docs/index.rst

 Version 0.5
 ~~~~~~~~~~~

 - Official Python3 support (now depends on :mod:`simplekv` >= 0.9 and
   :mod:`six`).
+- Major cleanup of documentation.
+- Includes support for sessions with limited time-to-live on the backend.

 Version 0.4
 ~~~~~~~~~~~

 - No context is stored in the KVSessionExtension anymore.
 Instead, all data (including a refence to the actual store) is attached to the application.